 After determining when to collect pollen and when a flower is ready to be pollinated, the crosses are made.
 Each cross is carefully labeled, and the plants are monitored for seed ripening.
 The hybrid seed is collected and germinated to grow new plants, and the process begins all over again, until the right combination is found of desirable traits without the less desirable traits from the original parent plants.

 Most of the priority genera in the breeding program are taxa indigenous to North America.
 There is a wealth of naturally occurring plant taxa largely unexplored as subjects for garden cultivation.
 The ecological and plant taxonomic literature is surveyed for genera that produce interspecific hybrids in nature.
 Garden scientists then attempt to reproduce these hybrids under controlled conditions.
 Advanced generation breeding and selection can produce unique genotypes with novel ornamental attributes of flower color and fragrance, plant habit, better cold and heat tolerances, and improved adaptability to the stressors encountered in urban landscapes, such as compacted and alkaline soils.

-The taxa under current study include Phlox, Symphyotrichum (Asters), Vernonia, Veronica, and a smattering of other genera.
+Most of the priority genera in the breeding program—asters (Symphyotrichum), false indigos (Baptisia), ironweeds (Vernonia) joe-pye weeds (Eupatorium), phlox (Phlox), and several native grass genera—are native to North America.
+The nonnative speedwells (Veronica) completes the list of current plant breeding genera.
 Individual plants are selected and clonally propagated for evaluation by the Garden's Plant Evaluation Program, as well as by other cooperative evaluators.
 Those plants that get the highest marks are introduced to the horticultural trade and home gardeners through the Garden's Plant Introduction Program, Chicagoland Grows® Plant Introduction Program.